cocos/cocos-docs/en/editor/publish/publish-huawei-agc.md

 ![agc-upload-panel](./publish-huawei-agc/agc-upload-panel.png)

-- APP ID: Fill in the APP ID for your app.
+- APP ID: fill in the APP ID for your app.
 Login to the AppGallery Connect and click **My apps -> App information** to get the APP ID.

 - Version: Fill in as required.